For students travelling to

 The use of face coverings is encouraged and is compulsory in some public settings (unless individuals are exempt), including on public transport and in shops.
 Since 27 January in England, face coverings are encouraged, but no longer mandatory.

 Covid tests in the UK

-Rapid Covid tests (known as lateral flow tests) are available free from local pharmacies, community testing centres, or by post.
-Some language schools may ask students, teachers and staff to take regular rapid tests, although this will not apply in all cases.
+The rapid Covid tests (known as lateral flow tests) are available free from local pharmacies, community testing centres, or by post.
+Some language schools may ask students, teachers and staff to take regular lateral flow tests, although this will not apply in all cases.